 What are the acupuncture needles like and are they safe?
 Needles come in sterile packages and are immediately disposed of in a Sharp's container after use.
 They are ultra-fine and are often painless upon insertion.

 Do you take insurance?
 For the price of a co-pay you can get a treatment at our clinic.
-Since we want to keep prices down and don't want to hassle with insurance and don't want them telling us how we can treat you, we do not accept insurance.
-If you would like you can request a Super Bill to submit to your insurance company on your own.
+We want to keep prices down and don't want them telling us how we can treat you, therefore we do not accept insurance, medi-cal or medicare.